-With the intention of motivating students to achieve the highest possible academic standard, the faculty has introduced the "Dean's List" and "Faculty Awards" concepts.
-The students, who possess outstanding academic performance, engage actively in extra-curricular activities and who are with good conduct are eligible for standing in the Dean's List and Faculty Awards.
-The Dean's List concept is applied to all levels of fulltime undergraduate degree programmes of the faculty.
-A student who has fulfilled below requirements can secure standing in the Dean's List of the respective level of study.
-He/she has;
+With the intention of motivating students to achieve the highest possible academic standard, the faculty hasintroduced the "Dean's List" and "Faculty Award" concepts.
+The students, who possess outstanding academicperformance, engage actively in extra-curricular activities and who are with good conduct are eligible for standing in the Dean's List and Faculty Awards.
+The Dean's List concept is applied to all levels of full-time undergraduate degree programmes of the faculty.

+A student can secure standing in the Dean's List of the respective level of study if he/she has;

-- obtained a minimum GPA of 3.55 at Level 1, 3.60 at Level 2 and 3.70 at Level 3. - obtained a "C" or higher grade from the first attempt for all credited course units taken by the student in the relevant level. - passed all non-credited compulsory course units. - not received academic warning letters while in the university. - not faced any disciplinary action while in the university. - evidence for the involvement in extra-curricular activities and the achievements. (duly entered in the portfolio and certified by the mentor/activity supervisor)
+- Obtained a 'C' or higher grade from the first attempt for all credited course units taken by the student in the considered academic level. - Obtained pass marks for all non-credited compulsory course units during the considered academic level for Dean's list. - Not faced any disciplinary action taken by the Vice Chancellor for any misconduct while in the University. - Not received any warning letter/suspension for any misconduct from the Dean/Proctor/Warden during the considered academic level for the Dean's list. - Evidence for the involvement in extra-curricular activities and the achievements. (duly entered in the portfolio and certified by the mentor/activity supervisor is mandatory)